emiyoshikawa/xrpl-dev-portal/content/concepts/consensus-network/amendments/amendments.md

 An amendment is a fully-functional feature or change, waiting to be enabled by the peer-to-peer network as a part of the consensus process.
 A `rippled` server that wants to use an amendment has code for two modes: without the amendment (old behavior) and with the amendment (new behavior).

+Amendments are only appropriate for changes to **transaction processing**.
+For changes that do not affect servers' ability to build the same exact ledger from the same set of inputs, amendments are unnecessary and undesirable.
+For example, API changes do not require an amendment.

 Every amendment has a unique identifying hex value and a short name.
 The short name is for human use, and is not used in the amendment process.
 Two servers can support the same amendment ID while using different names to describe it.
 An amendment's name is not guaranteed to be unique.

 By convention, Ripple's developers use the SHA-512Half hash of the amendment name as the amendment ID.